Non-Uniform Noise-to-Signal Ratio in the REINFORCE Policy-Gradient Estimator: Nonlinear Systems, Generic Feedback

 \textbf{Jacobian $J_\theta(s_t)$.} More sensitive policies (larger Jacobians) lead to higher gradient-estimation variance.
 In particular, optimal controllers in physical systems are often ``bang-bang'' (\eg pendulum and acrobot), corresponding to sharp state-to-action changes and potentially large Jacobians~\cite{aastrom00pendulum-bangbang, han24l4dc-pendulum}.

 \textbf{Experiments.} We plot the NSR and objective along Adam optimization trajectories for LQR with a multi-layer perceptron (MLP) policy and for the inverted pendulum problem with an MLP policy in Figure~\ref{fig:nonlinear-traj}.
 We make two observations: (i) the NSR increases as the optimizer approaches the optimum; and (ii) near the optimum, the objective and NSR exhibit coupled fluctuations (highlighted in red).
 This suggests that once the optimizer enters a neighborhood of the optimum, the NSR increases and thus leads to unreliable gradient estimates that cause objective drops.
+We also observe similar coupled fluctuations in the MuJoCo Hopper and HalfCheetah environments (Figure~\ref{fig:mujoco_collapse} in Appendix~\ref{sec:app-add-experiments}), suggesting that high-NSR regimes are associated with instability in policy optimization across different systems.